-Autotrophs can synthesize their own organic compounds from simple organic compounds found in the abiotic environment, to do this, they absorb carbon dioxide, water and other inorganic nutrients from the environment to synthesize organic compounds (e.g. plants, algae, cyanobacteria (all of these are photosynthetic organisms)).
+Autotrophs can synthesize their own organic compounds from simple inorganic compounds found in the abiotic environment, to do this, they absorb carbon dioxide, water and other inorganic nutrients from the environment for synthesis (e.g., plants, algae, cyanobacteria (all of these are photosynthetic organisms)).
+Autotrophs are commonly referred to as producers.

-Heterotrophs obtain organic compounds from other living organisms (e.g. humans, insects, fish, etc.).
+Heterotrophs obtain organic compounds from other living organisms (e.g., humans, insects, fish, etc.).
+Heterotrophs are commonly referred to as consumers.

-Some species can obtain nutrients through both methods (e.g. some bacteria) but this is a rare occurrence.
+Some species can obtain nutrients through both methods (e.g., some bacteria) but this is a rare occurrence.